datascience-mobi-2022/2022-topic-03-team-02/README.md

 5. Developing linare regression model and comparison of results
 <br>

 The report can be found as .pdf and .Rmd files in the *report* folder and includes methods, results and discussion next to the analysis steps.
-Furthermore, our GitHub includes folders containing our meeting protocolls (*meetings*) and all files regarding the project proposal (*project proposal*).
+Furthermore, our GitHub repository includes folders containing our meeting protocolls (*meetings*) and all files regarding the project proposal (*project proposal*).